 Located in the northeastern part of the Catskill Park, the Windham-Blackhead Range Wilderness is made up of 18,000 acres of state Forest Preserve land.
 The unit contains some of the highest terrain in the Catskills, including 13 peaks over 3,000 feet in elevation.

 For a description of recreational opportunities in the unit, please visit the Windham-Blackhead Range Wilderness recreation page.

-The Department is in the early stages of developing a Unit Management Plan (UMP) for the Windham-Blackhead Range Wilderness, a public meeting was held on November 14, 2016 at 6:00 PM at the Mountain Top Library, 6093 Main Street in Tannersville.
-Written comments were accepted by DEC until December 12, 2016.
-The comment period is now closed.
-Thank you for all your comments.
+The Department is in the early stages of developing a Unit Management Plan (UMP) for the Windham-Blackhead Range Wilderness.
+A public meeting was held on November 14, 2016 at 6:00 PM at the Mountain Top Library in Tannersville.
+If you have questions about the planning process, please contact us at firstname.lastname@example.org.

 Original 1994 UMP

 In 2008, the Department adopted a revision to the Catskill Park State Land Master Plan (CPSLMP).
-In the CPSLMP, the Windham-Blackhead Range Wilderness was designated through the re-classification of four other Forest Preserve units: the Blackhead Range Wild Forest, the North Mountain Wild Forest, portions of the Windham High Peak Wild Forest, and portions of the Black Dome Valley Wild Forest.
+In the CPSLMP, the Windham-Blackhead Range Wilderness was created through the re-classification of three other Forest Preserve units: the Blackhead Range Wild Forest, the North Mountain Wild Forest, and a portion of the Windham High Peak Wild Forest.
 In 1994, a Unit Management Plan (UMP) was adopted for the Windham High Peak Wild Forest.
 This document continues to guide management of the unit until the Department adopts a UMP for the entire Windham-Blackhead Range Wilderness.